-This policy pertains to anyone on campus who will be utilizing our computer or network resources in any way.
+This policy pertains to anyone who will be utilizing HLGU computer or network resources in any way.
 If someone has questions about policy guidelines, or allegations of harassment or other irresponsible use of technology resources, he or she should contact the Office of Computer Services (OCS).
-The Office of Computer Services is located on the first floor of the administration building and may be contacted by phone at 573-629-3032 or by email ithelpdesk@hlg.edu.
+The Office of Computer Services is located on the first floor of the administration building and may be contacted by phone at 573-629-3032 or by email ocs.support@hlg.edu.